-In these power of attorney scams, the family member or friend often claims the money was taken for safekeeping because the elder was senile or needed to be protected from making bad financial decisions.
-The elder may lose their home, nest egg, or other money and property through power of attorney scams.
+In these power of attorney scams, the family member or friend steals money from the elder but claims the money was taken for safekeeping because the elder was senile or needed to be protected from making bad financial decisions.
+Elders can lose their home, nest egg, or other money and property through these power of attorney scams.

-A case I handled years ago demonstrates how a typical power of attorney scam works.
+A case I handled years ago demonstrates how a typical power of attorney abuse scam works.
 My client, an elderly retired gentleman, lived alone with no immediate family.
 One day he suffered an injury that required his hospitalization.
 He knew he would be away from home for weeks and was worried about paying his bills.
 His nephew arrived at the hospital with flowers and an offer to help.

 The next day the nephew showed up with a power of attorney, which his uncle signed.
 By the time the elderly man had returned home, his nephew had robbed him blind, using the power of attorney to close bank and investment accounts.
 Assuring his uncle he was merely keeping the money safe, the nephew had instead transferred the money to an accomplice, who in turn invested it in a mobile home development in South Carolina.

 Both of these claims are based upon a legal concept known as "fiduciary duty."
-When an elder signs a power of attorney, it creates a fiduciary relationship between the elder (called the "principal") and the person who is authorized to act on behalf of the elder (called the "agent").
-Under this fiduciary duty, the agent owes the elder a duty to act with the utmost good faith and loyalty when acting on behalf of the elder.
+When an elder signs a power of attorney document, it creates a fiduciary relationship between the elder (called the "principal") and the person who is authorized to act on behalf of the elder (called the "agent").
+Under this fiduciary duty, the agent owes the elder a duty to act with the utmost good faith and loyalty when using the power of attorney to act on behalf of the elder.

 If the defendant's conduct was particularly egregious or involved elements of fraud, the court may award punitive damages to the elder.
-For example, in the case discussed above (about the uncle and nephew), the jury awarded the uncle the full amount of money that his nephew stole, along with punitive damages, interest, and attorneys' fees.
+For example, in the case discussed above (about the uncle and nephew), the jury awarded the uncle the full amount of money that his nephew stole, along with attorneys' fees, punitive damages, and interest.
 Happily, the uncle was eventually able to collect every penny of the judgment.

 Not all elder victims of power of attorney scams are as lucky as the uncle in the example case.
 Tracing how the stolen money goes from A to Z is not easy, nor is pursuing these kinds of lawsuits.
 If you or a loved one plans to use a power of attorney, take steps to protect against scams.
 Or, if you or a loved one is scammed, act quickly to remedy the situation.
 Here's how:

-by: Craig T. Matthews, a business, employment, and litigation lawyer from the Dayton, OH area.
+By: Craig T. Matthews, a business, employment, and litigation lawyer from the Dayton, OH area.